dendi239/algorithms-data-structures/README.md

 # Algorithms and Data structures

-This is library of algrotihms and data-structures frequently used in different competitive programming problems.
-It follows DRY principle to reduce amount of time spent on writing known solutions and concentrate on new ones.
+This is a library of algorithms and data structures frequently used in different competitive programming problems.
+It follows DRY principle to reduce the amount of time spent on writing already known solutions and concentrate on new ones.

 It's divided into few subfolders:

 ### Algebra

-There're all stuff you'll need from algebra world.
-For now, it contains simple algorithms such as BinPow, BinSearch, way to operate moduled numbers, counting Cs and that's all for now.
+There's all the stuff you'll need from algebra world.
+For now, it contains simple algorithms such as BinPow, BinSearch, modular arithmetic, counting Cs and that's all for now.

 ### Data Structures

-There's concentrated all necessary data structures such as RMQ, DSU, or Partition used in Condensation algorithm.
+All necessary data structures such as RMQ, DSU, or Partition used in Condensation algorithm are concentrated here.
 It's planned to add SegmentTree or Treap as well, but it has more detailed design to develop at first.

 ### Graphs

-There're a lot of graphs algortihms designed to work with any graph you'll have.
+There're a lot of graphs algorithms designed to work with any graph you'll have.
 In order to apply same algorithms there's graph_traits used to unify all graphs to have common interface for graphs' and algorithms' suppliers.
 There're only unweighted graphs supported, but there're bunch of algorithms using weights